r7wang/stock-up/doc/architecture/configuration/README.md

 ![Architecture](dynamic-configuration.png)

-Properties:
+**Interfaces**
+* _get_int_: gets the value for a key as an integer
+* _get_str_: gets the value for a key as a string
+* _update_: updates the value for a key with a version
+* _remove_: removes the value for a key
+* _subscribe_: registers a callback function that synchronously triggers when changes are made to a specific key
+* _unsubscribe_: unregisters a callback function by its subscription ID

+**Properties**
-* data size is expected to be negligible (<10 MB)
+* total data size is expected to be negligible (<10 MB)
 * reads are expected to happen very frequently (1000+/s)
 * writes are expected to happen sparingly (<1/s)

 #### Configuration Listener
-References and updates the configuration bucket as necessary.
+References and updates the configuration bucket as necessary, handling the complexity of communication with etcd and seeding initial configuration values correctly.

 #### Other Options
 The designs below started initially with the concept of a reactor pattern, where all reactors would be predefined and